This is a highly subjective and selective list of resources I have found useful or inspirational.

 Bang 2 Write

-Provided you can avoid the email signups, Bang2Write provides some very useful craft-based articles on screenwriting and prose.
+Provided you can avoid the multiple email signups (by signing up), Bang2Write provides very useful craft-based articles on screenwriting and prose.
+This community on Facebook is also a wealth of great tips, UK opportunities.

 A place for scripts to be registered and read, the Blacklist also is now the home of Scott Myers Go Into The Story.